Meet the Safecracker of Last Resort

 Read: Lessons from a kidnapping

 “A lot of times I’m driving with my girlfriend or my son,” Santore told me , “and I’m like, ‘I opened a safe here, I opened a safe here, and do you remember the time we opened a safe there?’”
 The city is full of safes, he meant: Everyone is hiding something.
-The truest museum of contemporary Los Angeles, it seems, is everybody’s safes, scattered across the neighborhoods, hiding the most precious objects in the city.
+The truest museum of contemporary Los Angeles, it seems, is everybody’s safes, scattered across the neighborhoods, storing the most precious objects in the city.
 And it is only a safecracker like Santore who gets to see what the rest of us are trying to hide.

 This raises the question of temptation: Safecrackers like Santore can open any box in the city, drilling even supposedly impossible locks.
 Surely, I thought, that knowledge and experience could slip into criminality.
 Who would not be tempted to use such skills for ill?
 If I could crack any safe in the city, I knew I would someday try.